newrelic-experimental/newrelic-java-rxjava/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ignores: FlowableFlatMap

 ### RxJava3
 Support for RxJava3 is the same as the RxJava2.
 Requires different extension jars due to changes to package names

+### Finder Extensions
+There are three finder extensions included with this instrumentation, one for each RxJava version.
+The purpose of these extensions to to track methods outside of those in RxJava that return one of the RxJava objects.
+This allows you to track your methods that return an RxJava object.

 ## Building
 Building the extension requires that Gradle is installed.
 To build the extension jars from source, follow these steps: